Parliament House, Sydney

-The Parliament House in Sydney is a heritage-listed complex of buildings housing the Parliament of the state of New South Wales, Australia.
-The building is located on the east side of Macquarie Street in Sydney, the state capital.
-The façade consists of a two-storey Georgian building, the oldest public building in the City of Sydney, flanked by two Neo-gothic additions containing the parliamentary chambers.
-These buildings are linked to a 1970s 12-storey block at the rear, facing onto the Domain.
-It is also known as Parliament of New South Wales, Parliamentary Precincts and the Rum Hospital.
+Parliament House, Sydney is a group of heritage-listed buildings which houses the Parliament of the state of New South Wales.
+The main building is located on the east side of Macquarie Street in Sydney, the capital of New South Wales.
+The façade consists of a two-storey Georgian building, the oldest public building in the City of Sydney, flanked by two neo-gothic additions containing the parliamentary chambers.
+These buildings are linked to a 1970s twelve-storey office block at the rear, facing onto the Domain.
+It is also variously known as the Parliament of New South Wales, Parliamentary Precinct and the Rum Hospital.

 Built with the initial purpose of a public hospital, unlike the parliamentary buildings of Australia's other capital cities, Sydney's Parliament House is not grand in its architectural appearance.
 Several plans for a new building have been unveiled in the past, but none have come to fruition.
 It was added to the New South Wales State Heritage Register on 19 April 2002.